 - Institute an open-door policy.
 Executives and leaders across the company should keep the doors to their offices open in order to encourage drop-in conversations.

 - Regularly speak with employees to help open the doors to future communication.

-- Create a culture in which employees acknowledge ownership of a stake in the company and its success—one where they care about what is going on around them and work to make things better for the company as a whole.
+- Create a culture in which employees acknowledge the ownership of a stake in the company and its success—one where they care about what is going on around them and work to make things better for the company.

 - Materials that are available to any employee

 - Willingness to devote time and effort to working with new ideas and concepts, rather than focusing primarily on processes that are already in place

 - Offering the training necessary for employees to implement their own ideas and innovations

 - Providing incentives that encourage employees to think creatively and implement their solutions